 The term silter is of Celtic origin and refers to the place where cheeses were aged.
 The cave (shilter) was often carved out of the rock and finished with brick walls and vaults.
 There is no doubt that Lombardy’s cheesemaking history descends from the Celts, considered the fathers of cheesemaking in all of northern Italy, even though the first documentary traces of the name Silter date back only to the 17th century.

 Silter cheese, a gem of the Brescian valleys, is ideally suited to aging and is produced all year round, both in the mountain pastures and in the winter stations, in the upper Val Camonica and the upper Sebino Bresciano.
-Raw milk is always used, primarily from Bruna Alpina cows (at least 80%) and a small number of Pezzata Rossa and Grigio Alpina animals.
+Raw milk is always used, primarily from Bruna Alpina cows and a number of Pezzata Rossa and Grigio Alpina animals.
 The cows graze on pasture in the warm part of the year; during the winter they live in stables and eat fodder and a small quantity of cereals and leguminous plants.

 Presidium Silter is produced with the milk of animals that graze in mountain or lowland pastures.
 It is made using milk from more than one milking, which is skimmed after the cream has naturally risen.
 This cream is used to make butter, once an important source of income in the mountain agriculture economy.

 The skimmed milk is then poured into tanks or simple basins and, after resting for at least 8 hours, is slightly heated and curdled with calf rennet and milk or whey starter produced by the cheesemaker.
 The curd is broken into small pieces the size of a grain of rice.
 It is then cooked and, after resting in the whey, is pressed into molds.
-Salted by hand or in brine, the large Silter forms, which range from 10 to 16 kilograms and have a diameter of 30-40 centimeters, mature on wooden shelves.
+Salted by hand or in brine, the large Silter forms, which range from 10 to 16 kilograms and have a diameter of 34-40 centimeters, mature on wooden shelves.
 In the mountains, maturation takes place in caves, and in lowlands in cool rooms.
-After 100 days, during which the cheeses are regularly massaged with linseed oil, the silter is branded.
+After at least 100 days, during which the cheeses are regularly massaged with linseed oil, the silter is branded.
 As is the case with all semi-fat hard cheeses, Silter is aged for a long period, far beyond 100 days.

 Pasture Silter has a hard texture, with little springiness, slightly crumbly and sometimes with uniform, small-to-medium eyes.
 The color is yellow and varies in intensity depending on the pasture grasses and the aging of the cheese.
 The distinctive sweet, aromatic flavor sometimes evolves into piquancy.
 Pastures and Alpine grasses are the main scents to be noted, as well as, in some cases, chestnut flour.